The-Bioinformatics-Group/skeletonema_sex_project/test/assembly-test/README.md

 ##This is the test-folder for assemblies

-In this folder different assemblies produced using different settings will be saved and compared to discover the optimal settings.
+In this folder different assemblies produced using different settings will be saved and compared to discover the optimal settings to create the reference transcriptome.

-##Assembly 1
+##test_assembly 1

 ###Purpose:

 This assembly was created with the foreknowledge of the low likelihood that this will be the final assembly.
 The data has not been trimmed or filtered in any way and no extra functions such as k-mer normalization was used in the assembly.
 This assembly was made to have a point of reference, and because I wasn't sure if these other steps were necessary in the first place, and because I honestly just wanted to see if I could get Trinity to work.

 ###Method 1: (*FAILED*)

 Data used:

 Untouched raw data:
-C6D2PACXX-All.txt
+C6D2PACXX-All.txt (name has been changed since to RNA-sex_all_raw.txt)
-Located on state/partition2 	high_mem node
+Located on state/partition2 	high_mem node (this has been removed since then, but can be found on /data/rna-sex-data)

 Trinity settings:
 Trinity --seqType fq --JM 20G --single /state/partition2/mathias/C6D2PACXX-All.txt --CPU 6 --output /nobackup/data5/skeletonema_sex_project/data/trinity_assembly

 Sent to queue-system with:
 qsub -pe mpich 4 trinity_run.sh

 _should have used 6 instead of 4 CPUs - inconsistent_

 ###Results:

 Concerns during the Trinity run: Very slow run, should probably use more memory for next one.

 This assembly failed with the error message:
 Could not reserve enough space for object heap succeeded(19314), failed(3)   88.2256% completed.
 Error occurred during initialization of VM

 The reason for this was that the butterfly stage of Trinity did not have enough RAM.
 So to make sure that this did not happen again I decided to allocate much more memory to Trinity in the next assembly.
 Not in the JM command, that is only for the first step of Trinity where jellyfish creates a kmer hashtable.
 It does not require more memory.

 ###Method 2:

-Used same data.
+Used same data and the same settings.

 Used the script located in:
 /code/Bash-scripts/Trinity-bash-scripts/trinity_run.sh

-Called the script with the command: qsub -pe mpich 6 trinity_run.sh
+Called the script with the command:
+qsub -pe mpich 6 trinity_run.sh

 ###Results 2: